Destinations Greece Athens

 Must orderthe chef's tasting menu

-Alexandros Tsiotinis's one-Michelin-star kitchen on 15 Plateon St in Kerameikos — opened 2015, Michelin-starred since the 2022 Guide.
-Modern Greek cooking with European technique; small dining room, a chef who walks plates out and explains.
-Worth the cab west of the centre.
-Book two weeks ahead.
+Alexandros Tsiotinis’s one-Michelin-star kitchen at 15 Plateon St in Kerameikos, opened 2015 and starred since the 2022 Guide.
+Modern Greek cooking with European technique, a small dining room, and a chef who walks the plates out and explains them.
+Take the cab west of the centre, and book two weeks ahead.

 ★ Michelin since 2022KerameikosBook 2 weeks ahead